VILLANOVA EMERGENCY MEDICAL SERVICES (VEMS)

 attend monthly training and general membership meetings.

 All members are required to seek a higher level of training as an Emergency Medical Technician (EMT) within one year of being accepted to VEMS.
+Accepted VEMS students are guided through logistics of signing up for EMT-B class, most frequently offered in the fall and spring through Twin Valley EMT Training Center.

 Step I: Informational